Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-for-beginners.html.markdown

 ## Relish the perks

 Travelling without flying means no restrictions on luggage, getting up to stretch your legs whenever you want to, and there’s a lot less waiting around and stress.
 You get more leg room and you can bring your own food and drink.
 Enjoy the benefits of flight-free travel!

+S﻿peaking of perks, have you heard of [Climate Perks](https://www.climateperks.com/)?
+It's a scheme run by climate charity [Possible](https://www.wearepossible.org/), where people can get paid travel days if they choose to go overland for holidays.
+See if your company will sign up to the scheme!

 ## Make the journey part of the holiday